At a Glance - Arc Length for Parametric Functions

 This curve is close enough to the straight line between (0,0) and (4,8), so we would expect the length of the curve to be close to the length of that line.

 Since that's close to our answer, our answer makes sense.

-When we're asked to explain why an answer is reasonable, we should compare the curve to a line or circle whose length you know how to find.
-Even when we're not explicitly asked to do this, it's a good idea as a way to check yourself.
+When we're asked to explain why an answer is reasonable, we should compare the curve to a line or circle whose length we know how to find.
+Even when we're not explicitly asked to do this, it's a good idea as a way to check ourselves.
 If a curve is as long as a green bean, we don't want to trust an answer that says it's as long as Route 66.

 With parametric functions we have to take a little extra care with the limits of integration.
 The limits of integration are values of t.
 If we aren't given the values of t, we have to find them ourselves.